Sairat: Critical response

-Ratings

-Awards
+Awards and nominations

-Rinku Rajguru received the Special Mention at the 63rd National Film Awards for her "effective portrayal of a lively girl who defies societal norms but ultimately has to face the wrath of her family".
-Ajay–Atul received six awards at the Mirchi Music Awards Marathi 2017: Album of the Year, Song of the Year, Male Vocalist of the Year, Programmer and Arranger of the Year (for "Yad Lagala"), Composer of the Year and Song Recording and Mixing of the Year (for "Sairat Zala Ji").
-The film received 11 awards at the 2017 Filmfare Marathi Awards: Best Film, Best Director, Best Actor (Female), Best Music Album, Best Lyrics, Best Playback Singer (Female), Best Playback Singer (Male), Best Debut Actress, Best Debut Male, Best Dialogue and Best Background Score.
+Home media

+Sairat was premiered first on Zee Marathi on the occasion of Gandhi Jayanti (2 October 2016), that was preceded with a promotional interview Chat with Sairat Stars, featuring the lead cast and director, broadcast before the premiere.
+According to the Broadcast Audience Research Council, Sairat garnered a TRP rating of 13.74 and ranked at the first place for the week of 1–7 October 2016; the promotional television show also ranked on the second place with a rating of 4.31.
+It is currently available on ZEE5.

 Remakes

 After Sairat's success, the film was remade in several Indian languages.
 Its first remake was the Punjabi film Channa Mereya (2017), directed by Pankaj Batra.
 It received mixed reviews from critics.
 Rinku Rajguru reprised her role in the Kannada version, entitled Manasu Mallige (2017).
 The Odia version, Laila O Laila (2017) was directed by Susant Mani.
-The film was also remade in Bengali (an Bangladesh-India joint venture) as Noor Jahaan (2018), directed by Abhimanyu Mukherjee.
+The film was also remade in Bengali (a Bangladesh-India joint venture) as Noor Jahaan (2018), directed by Abhimanyu Mukherjee.
 The Hindi remake, Dhadak (directed by Shashank Khaitan and produced by Karan Johar), was released on 20 July 2018.
 As of July 2016, Rockline Venkatesh held the remake rights for Tamil, Telugu and Malayalam-language films.

 Impact

 According to Smitha Verma of The Financial Express, Sairat was a turning point for the Marathi film industry which restored faith in distributors of regional cinema.
 Its lead actors, Rinku Rajguru and Akash Thosar, became overnight celebrities; in January 2017, the Election Commission of India made them brand ambassadors for National Voters' Day to encourage citizens to vote.
-Karmala, where the film was shot, was visited by nearly 20,000 tourists within three weeks of its release.
-Three family reconciliations were reported in Mumbai after the film's release, including that of Sachin Lokhande (who was married to a Muslim girl and waited 12 years for both families to agree).
+In addition, Karmala, where the film was shot, was visited by nearly 20,000 tourists within three weeks of its release.

+Furthermore, upon release, Sairat caused a major shift in societal values, mainly due to the content of love marriages crossing the lines of caste.
+Three family reconciliations were reported in Mumbai after the film's release, including that of Sachin Lokhande (who married a Muslim girl and waited 12 years for both families to agree).
 His parents approved his marriage after watching Sairat.
 Several fans of the film formed the Sairat Marriage Group, an organisation with nearly 100 volunteers across Maharashtra, to help runaway couples.